Consult Compendium

 *For the field of Medicine

-Public and Private Institutions of Higher Education Post-Secondary Certificates and Diplomas (1, 2, 3 years) In general tuition fees vary depending on the Institutions’ regulations and programs offered.
+Public and Private Institutions of Higher Education Post-Secondary Certificates and Diplomas (1, 2, 3 years) In general tuition fees vary depending on the institutions’ regulations and programmes offered.

-There are specific graduation requirements, which are analytically specified in each Institution of Higher Education’s Prospectus.
+There are specific graduation requirements, which are clearly outlined in each Institution of Higher Education’s Prospectus.

 There are no relevant current/prospective reforms in HE at present.

-Additionally, CYQAA has, according to the Law, extended competencies amongst which are the following:
+Additionally, CYQAA has extended competencies as provided by law amongst which are the following:

 • Institutional, Departmental and Programmatic Evaluation and Accreditation of Higher Education.